Are supermarket loyalty cards worth it?

 One way of making your loyalty card work harder is to maximise the points you get.
 Have a good look at the store's website to check out the opportunities.

-When it comes to spending your points, with an average of just 2.5% return for your most popular points-based loyalty cards, you’ll need to take advantage of bonus points and offers to make the card worth the space in your wallet.
+When it comes to spending your points, most popular points-based loyalty cards have a very low return, so you’ll need to take advantage of bonus points and offers to make the card worth the space in your wallet.

 Questionable points offers

-For the special Nectar price of £25 and 5,000 Nectar points (which equates to spending £5,000 in Sainsbury’s) you can buy a 10-issue subscription to National Geographic Traveller magazine (37% off normal £39.50 cover price).
-But, on the National Geographic Traveller website the same deal costs only £27 (discounted rate), and there’s even a free travel bag with a claimed value of £20 thrown in.
+For example, in a March 2017 investigation, we found a deal to buy a 10-issue subscription to National Geographic Traveller magazine for 37% off its normal £39.50 cover price, for the special Nectar price of £25 and 5,000 Nectar points (which equates to spending £5,000 in Sainsbury’s).
+But, on the National Geographic Traveller website the same deal cost only £27 in a separate discount, and there was even a free travel bag with a claimed value of £20 thrown in.

 Other loyalty schemes

-And the Co-op has a membership scheme, whereby you get 5% back on own-branded products and 1% to your local community.
+And the Co-op has a membership scheme, in which you get 5% back when you buy selected products and Co-op gives 1% of what you spend to charitable causes in your local community.

 Ways to save on your supermarket shop